T-84: Thailand

 In March 2011, the Royal Thai Army placed an order for 49 Oplot-T to replace its fleet of aging M41A3 Walker Bulldog light tanks.
 In September 2011, the Malyshev Plant announced plans to produce the first batch of five Oplot-T tanks for the Thai Army by the end of the year.
 Under the contract, the Ukrainian company will make 49 tanks worth over US$200 million.

 The government approved 7.155 billion baht to purchase the first 49 Oplot tanks to be assigned to several units: the 2nd Cavalry battalion (Royal Guard at Fort Chakrabongse, Prachinburi), the 4th Cavalry battalion (Royal Guard at Kiakkai, Bangkok), the 8th Cavalry battalion (Fort Suranari, Nakhon Ratchasima), and the 9th Cavalry battalion (Fort Ekathotsarot, Phitsanuloke).

 In April 2017, it was reported that following the delayed deliveries from this tank, the Royal Thai Army was expected to decline the remainder of the sale and acquired the Chinese VT-4 main battle tank instead of the Ukrainian tank, due to the long term delivery schedule.
 The signed order for 49 units had to be completed by the month of January, 2017, it was reported that other deliveries may not be expected.

 A 26 March 2018 press release by Ukroboronprom stated that the 2011 contract for supplying Oplot-T tanks to Thailand had successfully completed and that the last party of tanks had passed checks by the customers and would be sent to the buyer in the near future.

-It was widely reported in Thai media that Oplot-Ms were deployed during the 2025 Cambodia–Thailand clashes.
+During the 2025 Cambodia–Thailand clashes, Royal Thai Army T-84 Oplots saw combat during an attack at Boeung Trakoan on the Thai-Cambodia border.
+A video published by the Thai side showed T-84 Oplots attacking a Cambodian customs office/casino den.